Vonage-Community/send-sms-messages-with-python-flask/README.md

 You will need a [Vonage API account](https://ui.idp.vonage.com/ui/auth/registration) and a virtual phone number.
 You can purchase a number from the [developer dashboard](https://dashboard.vonage.com/numbers/buy-numbers).
 Make sure to buy a number in your country code and with SMS and MMS features.

 Since we will be using the Messages API, you will also need to configure your account settings accordingly.
-From the left hand navigation in the developer dashboard, select API Settings.
-In the SMS settings section, select Messages API and complete the accompanying prompts to save your changes.
+From the left hand navigation in the developer dashboard, select **API Settings**.
+In the SMS settings section, select **Messages API** and complete the accompanying prompts to save your changes.

 ![A screenshot of the API Settings menu in the Vonage developer dashboard indicating where to configure the SMS settings to use the Messages API.](images/2026-02_send-sms-python-flask_screenshot_account-settings.png)

 ### Create a Messages API application and link your number to it

-Create your Messages API application in the developer dashboard by navigating to the Applications window from the left hand menu and clicking the Create new application button.
+Create your Messages API application in the developer dashboard by navigating to the **Applications** window from the left hand menu and clicking the "Create new application" button.
 This will open the application creation menu.
 Give your application the name `send-sms`.

-Under the Capabilities section, toggle the option for Messages, which will reveal a list of text fields.
-In the text field labeled Status URL, provide the ngrok public URL amended with the webhook we will define in the Flask app.
+Under the **Capabilities** section, toggle the option for **Messages**, which will reveal a list of text fields.
+In the text field labeled **Status URL**, provide the ngrok public URL amended with the webhook we will define in the Flask app.
 It will look something like this:

 ```
 https://0a6ec0a950eb.ngrok-free.app/webhooks/message-status
 ```

-For the Inbound URL, you can just use `http://example.com/inbound` since we won’t be using this webhook for this particular demo.
+Since we are not handling inbound messages in this tutorial, the **Inbound URL** will not be used.
+However, creating an application requires one, so you can provide `http://example.com/inbound` to satisfy this requirement.

-Click the Generate new application button.
+Click the "Generate new application" button.

 ![A screenshot of the Create an application menu in the Vonage developer dashboard indicating which options need to be configured in order to create a Messages application.](images/2026-02_send-sms-python-flask_screenshot_create-application.png)

-Now that your application has been created, you can link your number to it by clicking on the Link button in the table of available numbers.
+Now that your application has been created, you can link your number to it by clicking on the **Link** button in the table of available numbers.
 Make sure to select a number with SMS and MMS features.
-Your application is now ready to answer inbound calls.

 ## Run the code